Trailokya Malla

-Trailokya Malla (त्रैलोक्य मल्ल) was a Malla dynasty king of Bhaktapur, Nepal from 1560 to 1613.
+Trailokya Malla (𑐟𑑂𑐬𑐿𑐮𑑀𑐎𑑂𑐫 𑐩𑐮𑑂𑐮) was a Malla dynasty king of Bhaktapur, Nepal from 1560 to 1613.

 Ganga Rani, the mother of Trailokya, made both her sons Tribhuvana and Trailokya the co-kings of Bhaktapur.
 Ganga Rani was first a regent for her two sons, but later became the co-ruler or ruling queen of Bhaktapur.

 It is believed that Trailokya was murdered one night while taking his dinner, which had been spiked with poison.